juliuschou/PracticalMLOpsNoahChapter1-01/README.md

 # Practical MLOps: A Step-By-Step Guide

 ## Introduction

 Welcome to the Practical MLOps tutorial repository!
-This repository is a step-by-step guide to creating a new GitHub repository with the necessary Python scaffolding, employing Makefile, linting, testing, and additional steps such as code formatting as per the exercise of chapter 1 from "Practical MLOps" by Noah Gift and Alfredo Deza.
+This repository is a step-by-step guide to creating a new GitHub repository with the necessary Python scaffolding, employing Makefile, linting, testing, and additional steps such as code formatting as the first exercise of chapter 1 from "Practical MLOps" by Noah Gift and Alfredo Deza.
 Here, we also cover the details of installing and upgrading Python and other necessary development tools.

 ## Setup: Upgrading Python & Installing Required Tools